lieszkol/november-gallery/README.md

 	- cat_pictures
 	- awesome_vacuum_cleaners

-Now you're ready to upload your pictures.
+Next, prepare your pictures for display on the WWW.
 First, make sure that your photos are in a format that web browsers understand.
-This can be .jpg or .png, or .
+This can be .jpg or .png, or .gif (which is more suitable for graphics with fewer colors and geometric lines, such as charts or icons).

 Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
 Therefore, it's a good idea to resize all of your pictures to a standard size before uploading them to the gallery.
 A plethora of free options exist to help you with that, I highly recommend [FastStone Image Viewer](https://www.faststone.org) (Windows), [Fast Image Resizer](https://adionsoft.net/) (Windows), or [Image Resizer for Windows](http://www.bricelam.net/ImageResizer/) (Windows).
 I'm sure there are great options for Mac as well - but [watch a little Louis Rossmann](https://www.youtube.com/user/rossmanngroup) to understand why Macs are evil so if you're on a Mac I'm sorry but I can't help you :-(

 A typical screen resolution nowadays is around 1600x1200 pixels - so if you're looking to allow your users to see your pictures in decent quality full-screen, then resize them to fit within these constraints.